noahyonack/cs109b_final/README.md

 * Work on your own branch (git checkout -b <branch_name>)
 * Done working?
 Add your changes (git add .; git commit -m "message"; git push origin <branch_name>)
 * Then make a pull request on the GitHub page by switching to your master branch and pressing the pull request button.
 Merge master with your branch.

+### Meeting with Zona (04/11/17)

+Best option: statrified sampling (dataset has a lot of dramas. try to classify dramas vs. non-dramas.
+Next, come up with significant pairs, so might be wise to join different genres into new genres.
+Join adventure, fantasy, and comedy to uplifting), or bi-clustering (trying to come up with a subset of rows in your dataset that exhibit similar behavior across the columns)

+Try to get rid of TV movies because they don't exist in significant portion.
+Same with unknowns.
+We might use those later as a validation set.

+Multi-label is a good approach.

+Sampling is most important.

+Send her the repo link.

+Stratified sampling: can't just randomly choose datapoitns.
+Have to divide dataset based on class.
+If you have 80% of data is dramas, you have to pick out a specific percentage from that class.

+This just makes sure that our sample set looks like our population.

+In the next milestone #3, say we might try to incorporate priors.

+We have to sample because the posters are so large.

+What model can run on the huge 700G poster dataset?

+Use 10 posters for now.
+Basic exploration.
+Need to figure out how to address the imbalance in the poster dataset.

+Performed stratified sampling on the poster dataset and then match up with the metadata dataset by primary key.